JUVAR

 The wind moved through the camp and stirred the dead man's hair.

-Madison turned away.
-She walked to the edge of the lantern circle, knelt in the dirt, and breathed.
+Madison walked to the edge of the lantern circle on legs that did not feel like hers, knelt in the dirt, and breathed.
 In and out.
 In and out.
-Captain Thorne's voice again, steady as a heartbeat: Be present.
 Be present.
 Be present.
+Be present.
+Until the words stopped being a wall she was holding against something and went back to being only words.

 When she stood, her face was still.
 Her hands had stopped shaking.
-Something in her eyes had changed, but she did not know what it was, and no one who saw it knew how to name it.
+Something in her eyes had changed, but she did not know what it was—and no one who had watched her stand over Juvar with her fingers locked on that hilt knew how to name it either.
+Only that they had seen it.
+And that, for the rest of the morning, they would not quite meet her eyes.

 She flexed her fingers once.
 They obeyed.
 That felt like an insult.